Mau-Mau (card game)

-Mau-Mau is a card game for two to five players that is popular in Germany, Austria, South Tyrol, the United States, Brazil, Greece, Czech Republic, Slovakia, Israel, and the Netherlands.
+Mau-Mau is a card game for two or more players that is popular in Germany, Austria, South Tyrol, the United States, Brazil, Greece, Czech Republic, Slovakia, Israel, and the Netherlands.
 Mau-Mau is a member of the shedding family, to which the game Crazy Eights with the proprietary card game Uno belongs.
 Other similar games are Whot! or Switch.
 However, Mau-Mau is played with standard French or German-suited playing cards.

 History

 Mau-Mau surfaced in Germany shortly after the Second World War.
 In 1961, it was still "a very recent game" that had gained "astonishing popularity within just a few years".

 Its rules were first published in 1958 and although "it appeared quite suddenly... anyone who has played it once will be enthralled by it...
 Its particular charm lies in its cheerful, light entertaining character and perfectly refined simplicity.
 Anyone can play it in five minutes".

 Rules

 The game is typically played with a 32-card pack, either a French-suited pack from which the Twos, Threes, Fours, Fives and Sixes have been removed or, especially in Europe, with a 32-card German pack.

 For more than five players, two packs of cards may be used.

 The aim is to be first to get rid of all of one's cards.
 Most of the time, the winner will have to say something at this point, usually "Mau".
 If the winner fails to say this, they do not win and instead must take penalty cards.
 If a player's last card is a Jack, they must reply differently, usually saying "Mau Mau".

 Before the start of the game, a player who is not the dealer cuts the deck four times.
 If the player cuts 1–3 significant cards, they’re allowed to keep them if they want.
 However, if four cards where the cards are cut are found to be power cards, the deck needs to be reshuffled and the cut is repeated.
 The players are each dealt a hand of cards (usually 5 or 6).
 The rest is placed face down as the stock or stack.
 At the beginning of the game the topmost card is revealed and placed face up on the table then the players take it in turns to play their cards.

 A card can only be played if it corresponds to the suit or value of the face-up card.
 For example, if it is the 10 of spades, only another spade or another 10 can be played (but see below for Jacks).

 If a player is not able to do this, they draw one card from the stack; If they can play this card, they may do so; otherwise, they keep the drawn card and their turn ends.
 When the drawing stack is empty, the playing stack (except for the topmost card) is shuffled and turned over to serve as a new drawing stack.

 The 7, 8, Jack, and Ace of all suits are significant cards: